 If you are looking to take the ashes overseas, please read our section on overseas travel with ashes.

-Most of our water urns are built to last long term out of water and so are suitable for storing ashes until the times come when you want to scatter them.
+Most of our water urns are built to last long term out of the water and so are suitable for storing ashes until the times come when you want to scatter them.
 Just be aware that if the container does get wet, it will begin to biodegrade.
 Please see individual products for full information.

 As mentioned above, the environmental agency states that anything that is non-biodegradable cannot be cast out into the water.